zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ### API Security
-<font color="red">Review this description for accuracy.</font>

 REST services onboarded on API ML act both as a client and as a server.
+These two roles may have different security requirements.

-When communicating to the API ML Discovery Service, the REST service operates as a client.
-However, when the API ML Gateway is routing requests to a service, the service operates as a server.
+Secure TLS (aka SSL) configuration setup is required for communication to the ZOWE API ML Discovery Service as a REST client.
+When the service operates as a REST server it is possible to operate it in secure HTTPS or insecure HTTP mode.
-These two roles have different requirements.

-The ZOWE API ML Discovery Service can communicate with its clients in secure _https_ mode or non-secure _http_ mode.
-For sucure communication, TLS (aka SSL) configuration setup is required when the service operates as a server.
-The security requirements during communication between the service and the client is determined by the system administrator.

-Configuration is required on several TLS/SSL parameters on the client services  in order to communicate with API ML Discovery Service.
+The environment specific security requirements for the service are determined and configured by the system administrator.

-When an enabler is used to onboard a service, the configuration is provided in an `ssl` section/group in the same _YAML_ file that used to configure the Eureka paramaters and the service metadata.
+When an enabler is used to onboard a service, the configuration is provided in an `ssl` section/group in the same _YAML_ file that used to configure the Eureka parameters and the service metadata.

-When an API ML enabler is not used (_XML_ configuration), a registration call must be executed from a third party REST Client tool such as PostMan, SOAP UI, Insomnia CURL, etc.
+When an API ML enabler is not used (direct REST call to API ML Discovery Service with a _XML_ configuration), a registration call must be executed from a third party REST Client tool such as PostMan, SOAP UI, Insomnia CURL, etc.
 In this case, the security configuration must be provided directly to the REST client tool used to execute the call.

 For more information, see [API ML security](#api-mediation-security.md).